 Diazomethane is a yellowish, explosive, and highly toxic gas with a boiling point of -23oC and a melting point of -145oC.
 It can be explosive in its pure and undiluted form but has also been known to detonate unexpectedly in the diluted form.
-Bright light, sharp/rough edges, and scratched glassware all have been known to trigger diazomethane explosions, as have certain metal ions in drying agents (e.g., CaCl2, MgSO4, CaSO4, Na2SO4).
+Bright light, sharp/rough edges, and scratched glassware all have been known to trigger diazomethane explosions, as have certain metal ions in drying agents (e.g. CaCl2, MgSO4, CaSO4, and Na2SO4).

 In addition to its explosive nature, diazomethane is an irritant and highly toxic (more toxic than hydrogen cyanide) by inhalation or contact with skin or eyes.
 It is also a sensitizer, and long term exposures can lead to asthma-like symptoms, including chest discomfort, headache, weakness, and/or collapse.
-This comparison of the permissible exposure level (PEL) for a time-weighted average concentration (TWA) for diazomethane with that of hydrogen cyanide illustrates its extremely hazardous nature:

 Work involving diazomethane should be carried out only within a properly functioning chemical fume hood with some form of shielding being used.
-Diazomethane distillations must use a blast shield that protects the researcher from the apparatus without hindering his/her ability to manipulate the experiment.
-Standard laboratory personal protective equipment (PPE) (laboratory coat, safety eye wear, and gloves) should be used when working with diazomethane; due to the chemical’s explosive and highly toxic nature, a face shield and double gloving are recommended.
+Diazomethane distillations must use a blast shield that protects the researcher from the apparatus without hindering their ability to manipulate the experiment.

 Spills of diazomethane should be handled with the utmost urgency.
 If a spill happens inside a chemical fume hood, immediately close the sashes and let it evaporate; activate the emergency exhaust (if equipped).
-Immediately evacuate the lab if there is a large spill (>100 ml) outside of the chemical fume hood.
-Open the chemical fume hood sashes if possible before evacuating and activate fire alarms to alert others to evacuate the building.
+Immediately evacuate the lab if there is a large spill (>100 mL) outside the chemical fume hood.
+Open the chemical fume hood sashes if possible before evacuating, and activate fire alarms to alert others to evacuate the building.
 For small spills (<100 mL), it is probably enough to evacuate the lab.

 Eye and skin exposures should be treated by flushing with large quantities of water for 15 minutes.
 Adding soap for skin exposures can help neutralize diazomethane by allowing it to react with a substrate.

-Use a new 500 ml Erlenmeyer flask that is free of scratches or chips and equipped with a magnetic stir bar.
-Add 40% aqueous potassium hydroxide solution (~50-100 ml) and diethyl ether (~100-200 ml).
+Use a new 500 mL Erlenmeyer flask that is free of scratches or chips and equipped with a magnetic stir bar.
+Ground glass joints should also be avoided.
+Add 40% aqueous potassium hydroxide solution (~50-100 mL) and diethyl ether (~100-100 mL).
 Place this flask into an ice bath on top of a magnetic stirrer.
 Let the mixture stir at a moderate rate until the ether layer has had time to chill.
-Add portion-wise a N-methyl-N-nitrosoamine derivative of your choice.
-Add only one spatula at a time, and wait approximately two minutes between additions while keeping the ethereal mixture cold throughout.
-Critical Note: To avoid explosions, stir the ethereal/KOH solution vigorously enough to avoid localized variations in concentration and temperature once the N-methyl-N-nitrosoamine derivative is added.
-This is also the reason for slow, portion-wise additions of the N-methyl-N-nitrosoamine derivative.
+Add portion-wise a diazomethane derivative of your choice.
+Add only one spatula at a time, and wait approximately two minutes between additions while keeping the ethereal mixture cold throughout.Critical note: To avoid explosions, stir the ethereal/KOH solution vigorously enough to avoid localized variation in concentration and temperature one the derivative is added.
+This is also the reason for slow, portion-wise additions of the derivative.

 Do not dispose of diazomethane solutions via normal waste streams due to its explosive and highly toxic nature.
 Quench diazomethane first and then dispose of it through normal waste streams.

-Storage of diazomethane solutions is highly discouraged!
+Note: Storage of diazomethane solutions is highly discouraged!

 Vogel’s Textbook of Practical Organic Chemistry 5th Ed., B.S.
 Furniss; A.J.
 Hannaford; P.W.G.
 Smith; A.R.
 Tatchell, Longman Group UK Limited, 1989, ISBN 0-582-46236-3